delving/delving/README_FIRST.txt

 //Build the components from the root where this file is found.

-// build and install query component.
+// build and install database component.
-# cd query
-# mvn clean install

-//build and install cache component.
-# cd ../cache
-# mvn clean install -Dmaven.test.skip=true

-//build and install database component.
-# cd ../database
-# mvn clean install -Dmaven.test.skip=true

-//build and install portal-core component.
-# cd ../portal-core
+# cd database
 # mvn clean install -Dmaven.test.skip=true